EatHeat/Crius-Icon-Pack-Sample/readme.txt

-﻿Sample Weather Icons Set for the Chronus and cLock Widgets
+﻿Sample Weather Icons Set for Crius, Chronus and cLock Widgets
 ==========================================================

 1) Replace the images in this set with your own images using the Yahoo Weather Code Mapping below